babimexico/babimexico/README.md

 - 👋 Hi, I’m @babimexico
-- 👀 I’m interested in ML,AI and Cloud
+- 👀 I’m interested in ML,AI and Cybersecurity
-- 🌱 I’m currently learning Aws Cloud Architecture
+- 🌱 I’m currently learning all three
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all 3
-- 📫 How to reach me ...
+- 📫 How to reach me instagram @elbabimexico

 <!---
 babimexico/babimexico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.